• Home

 Type A USB connectors

 This is a standard USB connector with a rectangular cross-section.
-This is the most common of the USB types and found on computers and laptops for mouse, keyboard or other peripheral devices.
+This is the most common of the USB types and is found on computers and laptops for mouse, keyboards, or other peripheral devices.
 The connector bus carries both electric power and data.

 Type-A USB connectors are found in all the USB versions viz.
 USB 1.x, USB 2.x, and USB 3.x.
 Apart from the USB connectors found as receptacles on devices, these are also found on USB cables as plugs.
 Type A USB connectors are compatible to mate with any USB version.